 The predatory companies are easily able to eliminate most of the competition from the market and stop the new entrants from gaining entry.

-#1 Short-term Effects
+#1 Short-term Effects of Predatory Pricing

 In the short-term, it is the consumer who is the winner.
 The rival companies keep on reducing the prices of its products, and the consumer can purchase the products or services from whichever company he thinks is cheaper.